-Our Department offers a Ph.D.
-Program in Theology—encompassing the fields of doctrinal and moral theology—which is focused on the Roman Catholic faith tradition while adopting a decided ecumenical and global orientation.
-Students in this program seek to better understand the Catholic tradition by studying its biblical roots, historical development, and interaction with the religions and cultures of the world, and by listening to the other voices of human learning, including history of religion, philosophy, anthropology, spirituality, sociology, and physical sciences.
+Duquesne offers a Ph.D. in Theology that is rooted in the Roman Catholic tradition and that adopts a decidedly ecumenical and global orientation.
+Students in this program seek to better understand the Christian tradition by studying its biblical roots, historical development, and interaction with the religions and cultures of the world.
+As students participate in the rigorous study of systematic theology, moral theology, and biblical theology, they simultaneously engage a range of disciplines and perspectives that enrich their thinking, including history of religion, philosophy, anthropology, spirituality, sociology, and the physical sciences.

-Students will master and articulate contemporary theological systems and schools of thought at a very sophisticated level;
+Students will master and articulate contemporary theological systems and schools of thought using hermeneutical tools appropriate to the subjects studied.

-Students will demonstrate knowledge of foundational areas of Catholic theology so as to secure a teaching position in colleges and universities;
+Students will demonstrate knowledge of foundational areas of Catholic theology.

 Students will bring ecumenical and global dimensions of Christian theology into dialogue with Catholic thought.

 Students will show a capacity to present integrated and constructive theological arguments that critically engage and analyze historical and contemporary theological sources.

 The doctoral coursework, consisting of thirty credit hours in Bible, Doctrine, and Ethics, is designed to equip students with a broad and sound knowledge of the field.
 At the conclusion of the coursework, students undergo a rigorous Ph.D. comprehensive exam, which ensures that they have a secure grasp of the fundamentals in the various theological areas.
 In the third year of their matriculation, doctoral students are given the opportunity to teach undergraduate courses and thereby accumulate valuable classroom experience.